Ferhoodl/Just-Okay-Engine/README.md

 ## Just Okay Engine (JOE) -- A Chess Engine Side Project

 I am developing this chess engine to learn how to code.
-It currently draws heavily on Sebastian Lague's [Coding Adventure: Chess](https://www.youtube.com/watch?v=U4ogK0MIzqk) videos, but is written in Java because that's what I'm least bad at.
+It currently draws heavily on Sebastian Lague's [Coding Adventure: Chess](https://www.youtube.com/watch?v=U4ogK0MIzqk) videos, but is written in Java.

 I plan on developing several versions to: